FAQs About Erasmus+ Study Abroad

 - The extended period immediately follows the current stay.

-- An extension cannot extend the stay to beyond 12 months.
+- An extension cannot extend the stay beyond 12 months.

-- Your local Erasmus coordinator from your faculty or department and the Erasmus coordinator at the partner university must approve the extension.
+- Your local Erasmus coordinator from your faculty or department and the Erasmus coordinator at the partner university must approve the extension in writing.

 You can find information about requesting an extension in the Learning Agreement handout.